bowser0000/SkyblockMod/README.md

 - If you use too many API commands too fast, you can and will get rate-limited.
 - An incorrect API key will result in an HTTP error code of 403.
 - Importing fishing uses your sea creature kills, which may not always be exactly correct (e.x. someone else kills your sea creature).
+- If you want the Maddox menu binded to a key, get a chat binding mod and use the command "/dmodopenmaddoxmenu" (Must have chat maddox enabled)